 The House of Roy was a weekly staple of this MIT crowd on weekends.
 (Note that the MIT dining system in this time and era did not serve food to students on weekends!)
 Check out an advert by House of Roy on page 4 of the 13 November 1959 edition of The Tech!
 Wow!
 I started eating at House of Roy around 1972!

 The usual question once we sat down (and we rarely needed to glance at the menu) was: “n or n minus 1?”
 To translate: do we want to order main course dishes for everyone, or one less?

-House of Roy was located up the stairs on 12a Tyler Street, not far from the infamous (in its time) Combat Zone in downtown Boston.
+House of Roy was located on Tyler Street, not far from the infamous (in its time) Combat Zone in downtown Boston.
 Boston in the 1970s designated some areas as its red light district, for prostitutes and others, and it was called the Combat Zone.
-The restaurant is said to have closed in 1982 when Roy died.

 Since many of our memories of House of Roy are just that, only memories, here are some other memories of House of Roy to help us out here:

 All that said, this seems to only be a first step in the door to this history.
 Looking forward to more!